andreasvarga/MatrixEquations.jl/README.md

 * **oprcondest** Estimation of the reciprocal 1-norm condition number of a linear operator.
 * **opsepest** Estimation of the 1-norm separation a linear operator.

 The general solvers of Lyapunov and Sylvester equations rely on a set of specialized solvers for real or complex matrices in appropriate Schur forms.
-For testing purposes, a set of solvers for Sylvester equations has been implemented, which employ the Kronecker-product expansion of the equations.
+For testing purposes, a set of solvers for various linear matrix equations has been implemented, which employ the Kronecker-product expansion of the equations.
 These solvers are not recommended for large order matrices.
+Based on the conjugate gradient method to solve linear systems or least-squares problems, several iterative solvers have been implemented, which potentially are applicable to solve linear matrix equations with large order dense and sparse matrices.
 The norms, reciprocal condition numbers and separations can be estimated for a comprehensive set of predefined Lyapunov and Sylvester operators.
 A complete list of implemented functions is available [here](https://sites.google.com/view/andreasvarga/home/software/matrix-equations-in-julia).

 ## Future plans